-The Inner West Busway is one of RTA's bus priority measures in the four largest regions.
+The Inner West Busway is one of RTA's bus priority measures in the 4 largest regions.
 The project involves upgrading Victoria Road (including the duplication of the Iron Cove Bridge) and providing bus lanes during the morning and evening peak to improve the efficiency and reliability of bus services between Gladesville and Rozelle.
 The project also includes providing new cycle and pedestrian facilities.
 The Inner West Busway is scheduled to be completed by December 2010 at a cost \$175 million (see Box 6.1).
 While the project is aimed at improving bus services, it will also provide benefits to motorists, cyclists and pedestrians.

 We consider it appropriate that a portion of this expenditure be included in the value of the assets used in providing bus services, based on the benefits it will provide to bus users (particularly those who travel along Victoria Road).
-Given the nature of the project, which involves building additional road lanes and duplicating the Iron Cove Bridge to provide benefits to other road users as well as buses, we have decided that 50 per cent of this expenditure should be included.
+As noted by APT, the project involves building additional road lanes and duplicating the Iron Cove Bridge to provide benefits to other road users as well as buses.

+We have decided that 50% of this expenditure should be included.
 This is likely to represent a conservative estimate of the costs of the project that relate to the provision of bus services.
-6 Value of assets used in providing bus services in the four largest regions
+We note that this portion of the expenditure is also shared between passengers and taxpayers depending on the external benefits of bus services.
+As discussed in Chapter 11, full fare paying passengers contribute around 50% of the total efficient costs of providing bus services.
+This means that fare paying passengers therefore contribute 25% of the cost of the Inner West Busway.